Enphase Slides As Tax Credit Expiry Hits Q1 Demand

 What is Enphase's AI data center business?

 Enphase said it is developing an AI transformer, with separate coverage describing power gear designed to free up GPU space inside data centers.
-The product is in development and not yet a revenue contributor, as discussed in the article.
+The product is in development and is not yet a revenue contributor, as discussed in the article.

 Are Enphase insiders selling stock?